 Every teacher knows a few such students - those truly extraordinary young people who love nothing more than exploring big ideas, who read widely with excitement and joy, and who have begun to embrace the life of the mind!

-Our mission at the Great Books Summer Program is to create lively, warm, and welcoming communities of these outstanding young people who love literature and ideas.
+Whether it's summer on-campus or year-round online, our mission at the Great Books Summer Program is to create lively, warm, and welcoming communities of these outstanding young people who love literature and ideas.